Vinelab/herald/README.md

 The purpose of this assessment is to evaluate your understanding of PHP OOP & Laravel.
 Focusing on the aspects of Inversion of Control, Unit Testing and Data Transfer Objects (DTOs).

-**Herald** is a Laravel application that fetches data from several API endpoints, reformats them into a proprietary format and publishes them into a RabbitMQ queue.
+**Herald** is a Laravel application that fetches data from several API endpoints, reformat them into a proprietary format and publishes them into a RabbitMQ queue.
 However, its tests are currently failing, and we need your help to have them pass!
 And one more addition to its feature set.

 ### Pull Code